redkite-labs/redkitecms-docs/cookbook/alphalemon-cms-practical-manual-part-2.rst

 and click the "Published" checkbox to immediately publish the page when you deploy the website for production.

-Click the "SEO" tab and type "alphalemon content management system" into the "Permalink" textarea.
-The permalink is the real name of the page, so it is important to choose a significant name since this information will be indicized by search engines.
+Click the "SEO" tab and type "redkite content management system" into the "Permalink" textarea.
+The permalink is the real name of the page, so it is important to choose a significant name since this information will be indexed by search engines.

-Don't worry about the spaces, AlphaLemon CMS "slugifies" the page name and permalink for you, so page name is converted to "product-1" and permalink is converted to "alphalemon-content-management-system".
+Don't worry about the spaces, RedKite CMS "slugifies" the page name and permalink for you, so page name is converted to "product-1" and permalink is converted to "redkite-content-management-system".

-While it is not mandatory, you should fill the "Title" and the "Description" information because of search engines indicization, helping the SEO of the website.
+While it is not mandatory, you should fill the "Title" and the "Description" information because of search engines indexation, helping the SEO of the website.

-Another important section for SEO (Search Engines Optimization) is the "Sitemap" section, where you can assign the priority to page indicization.
+Another important section for SEO (Search Engines Optimization) is the "Sitemap" section, where you can assign the priority to page indexation.

 When you are done, click the "Save" button to add the page to your website, then close the panel by clicking the bottom of panel.